rahrajlat/astro-airflow-hackathon/README.md

 ## Why space, robots, and a flight director?

-Because physical automation needs the same discipline as spaceflight: ordered stages, observable telemetry, explicit safety boundaries, and a human decision when judgment matters.
-The flight-director metaphor makes Airflow's role in the mission understandable without hiding the real DAG, task, or command beneath it.
+Because the hackathon is run by Astronomer, space is a natural theme for the project.
+It also fits the way physical automation works: a mission advances through ordered stages, reports telemetry, respects explicit safety boundaries, and pauses for a human decision when judgment matters.
+The rover makes the DAG physical, while the flight-director metaphor makes Airflow's role easy to understand without hiding the real tasks, evidence, decisions, or commands beneath the theme.

 ## What is DAGstronaut?